Income Tax Basics

-For numerous Americans, the thought of paying income taxes makes their spine tingle.
+For most Americans, the thought of paying income taxes is stressful and unpleasant.
 While everyone knows that individual income taxes are paid to the IRS (Internal Revenue Service) each year, the process of taxation itself can be confusing to many.
-There are various factors that affect how personal income is taxed and how much you end up paying to the government (or receiving as a tax refund).
+There are various factors that affect how personal income is taxed and how much you end up paying to the government, and possibly receiving back as a tax refund.

 While the federal government is responsible for constructing and implementing tax laws, the IRS is in charge of enforcing those tax laws to make sure that everybody is paying the proper amount.
-Tax forms are available for download online, or paper forms may be requested/picked-up.
+Tax forms are available for download online, or paper forms may be requested for pick-up.
 The IRS also provides assistance to taxpayers who have questions, concerns, or issues with their tax situation.

-While there are some people who think they are not required to pay income tax, that is very rarely the case.
-The majority of individuals are subject to the “Pay-As-You-Go” system, which means that income tax is deducted from each paycheck and sent to the IRS.
+The majority of individuals are subject to the ‘Pay-As-You-Go’ system, which means that income tax is deducted from each paycheck and sent to the IRS.
 If more money was withheld from your wages than you owe in taxes that year, you will receive the overpayment as a tax refund.
 On the other hand, if too little was withheld from your wages, you will owe more to the IRS on April 15th.